You’ve probably seen news stories about multi-car pileups and huge crashes on local highways, like I-95, I-75, or the Sawgrass Expressway.

 Some of the factors that can contribute to chain reaction accidents include:

 When a state agency shares the blame, then the case becomes very complicated.
 Government agencies enjoy limited protections from immunity and there are special rules and timelines for taking legal action against them.
-A Fort Lauderdale accident lawyer should be consulted for help in pursuing your claim for damages.
+A Fort Lauderdale lawyer should be consulted for help with filing a claim after a mult-vehicle wreck.

-When a chain reaction accident occurs, it is possible to take legal action.
-You may file a personal injury lawsuit in Fort Lauderdale and can present your case in court for a jury to decide liability and damages or you may settle your case outside of court for a reasonable damage award.
+When a collision involving multiple cars occurs, it is possible to take legal action.
+You may file a personal injury lawsuit and can present your case in court for a jury to decide liability and damages or you may settle your case outside of court for a reasonable damage award.

 Before you can take action, however, you need to know who was negligent and who should be held responsible, or liable, for the crash.
 Determining liability can be complex in these types of collisions.